Rani Mauliani

-Rani Mauliani (born 10 February 1978) is an Indonesian politician from the Gerindra Party who is currently a member and the Deputy Speaker of the Jakarta Regional House of Representatives (DPRD).
+Rani Mauliani (born 10 February 1978) is an Indonesian politician from the Gerindra Party who is currently a member and the deputy speaker of the Jakarta Regional House of Representatives (DPRD).
 She was officially appointed as deputy speaker on 2 June 2022, to replace Muhammad Taufik for the remainder of the 2019–2024 term, and retained the post for the 2024–2029 term.
 She was first elected to the council in 2009.

 She also serves as Deputy Chairperson II for Community Assistance for Kesra (Public Health), Deputy Chairperson for Women's Empowerment of PP Satria (Indonesia Raya Volunteer Unit), Deputy Chairperson of DPP KNPI, and Secretary of the DPD Gerindra Party DKI Jakarta.

+She is the sister-in-law of Sufmi Dasco Ahmad, who had served as deputy speaker of the national legislature.

 Personal life

 She is married to Irwan Suwandi, and the couple has one children.